abiosbug/Jilted/devicefields.md

 ## Device fields

 Overview of all device fields used in the setup
+The map column indicates if the value is translated via memory relays

 | field        | map | default | device       | info                      |
 | -----        | --- | ------- | -----------  | ------------------------- |